ShiuLab/Manuscript_Code/2020_Arabidopsis_seed_count/Readme.md

 # B. Count Arabidopsis seeds using ImageJ

 ### 1. Download ImageJ
-* Our ImageJ pipeline is developped in windows.
+* Our ImageJ seed count pipeline is developped in windows.

 * Current ImageJ version in windows is 1.53, download it from: [ImageJ](http://wsr.imagej.net/distros/win/ij153-win-java8.zip).